ireaneus/CDI/PersonalStatement.md

 - **God the Father sent His Son to do the work of redemption** *But the testimony I have is greater than the testimony of John; for the works which the Father has given Me to accomplish—the very works that I do—testify about Me, that the Father has sent Me (John 5:36)*
 - **God the Father disciplines His children** *Furthermore, we had earthly fathers to discipline us, and we respected them; shall we not much more be subject to the Father of spirits, and live?
 (Hebrews 12:9)*

-## The Nature of God: God the Son
+### The Nature of God: God the Son
+I believe that Jesus Christ, the second person of the Trinity, is fully God and fully man, possessing two distinct natures in one person.
+He is the eternal Son of God, "In the beginning was the Word, and the Word was with God, and the Word was God" (John 1:1).
+Through Him, all things were created, and He is the radiance of God’s glory, "upholding all things by the word of His power" (Hebrews 1:3).

-I believe that God the Son, Jesus Christ, is the second person of the Trinity.
-He is fully God and fully man, having been born of a virgin through the power of the Holy Spirit.
-He lived a sinless life, performed miracles, and taught with divine authority.
-Jesus willingly gave His life on the cross as a substitutionary sacrifice for the sins of the world, was buried, and rose bodily from the dead on the third day, securing eternal life for all who believe in Him.
-Jesus ascended to heaven and now sits at the right hand of the Father, interceding on our behalf, and will return in power and glory to judge the living and the dead.
+Jesus was born of a virgin (Matthew 1:23), lived a sinless life, and fulfilled the Law perfectly.
+He willingly went to the cross, "bearing our sins in His body on the tree" (1 Peter 2:24), and died as a substitutionary atonement for humanity’s sins.
+He rose bodily from the dead on the third day, "according to the Scriptures" (1 Corinthians 15:3-4), conquering sin and death, and ascended into heaven, where He is seated at the right hand of the Father (Hebrews 1:3).

-- **Key Scriptures**:
+Christ will return to judge the living and the dead, establishing His eternal kingdom, "for He must reign until He has put all His enemies under His feet" (1 Corinthians 15:25).

+#### Key Roles and Attributes of God the Son:
+Eternal Sonship: Jesus is eternally God, distinct in person, but equal in essence with the Father.
-   - John 1:1, 14 – *"In the beginning was the Word, and the Word was with God, and the Word was God.
-And the Word became flesh, and dwelt among us, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth."*
+"In the beginning was the Word, and the Word was with God, and the Word was God."
+(John 1:1)

-   - Philippians 2:6-8 – *"Who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men."*
-   - 1 Peter 2:24 – *"He Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness; for by His wounds you were healed."*
-   - Hebrews 1:3 – *"And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power."*
+Creator and Sustainer: All things were created through Him and for Him.
+"For by Him all things were created, both in the heavens and on earth, visible and invisible."
+(Colossians 1:16)

+Incarnate Savior: Jesus took on human nature, being born of a virgin, and lived a sinless life.
+"And the Word became flesh, and dwelt among us, and we saw His glory."
+(John 1:14)

+Atoning Sacrifice: He died for our sins, taking the penalty we deserved.
+"But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us."
+(Romans 5:8)

+Resurrected Lord: Jesus rose from the dead, proving His victory over sin and death.
+"He is not here, for He has risen, just as He said."
+(Matthew 28:6)

+Exalted King: He ascended into heaven and is seated at the right hand of the Father.
+"He sat down at the right hand of the Majesty on high."
+(Hebrews 1:3)

 ### The Nature of God: God the Holy Spirit

-I believe that the Holy Spirit is the third person of the Trinity, fully divine and equal with the Father and the Son.
-The Holy Spirit was active in creation and is continually at work in the world today.
-He convicts the world of sin, righteousness, and judgment, regenerates and sanctifies believers, indwells all who trust in Christ, and empowers them for godly living and service.
-The Holy Spirit guides believers into all truth, equips them with spiritual gifts for the edification of the church, and seals them for the day of redemption.
+I believe that the Holy Spirit, the third person of the Trinity, is fully God, co-equal with the Father and the Son.
+The Holy Spirit was active in creation, "moving over the surface of the waters" (Genesis 1:2), and is now the divine agent in regeneration and sanctification.
+He convicts the world of sin, righteousness, and judgment (John 16:8) and indwells every believer, sealing them for the day of redemption (Ephesians 1:13-14).

-- **Key Scriptures**:
-   - John 14:16-17 – *"I will ask the Father, and He will give you another Helper, that He may be with you forever; that is the Spirit of truth, whom the world cannot receive, because it does not see Him or know Him, but you know Him because He abides with you and will be in you."*
-   - Acts 1:8 – *"But you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth."*
-   - Romans 8:9 – *"However, you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
-But if anyone does not have the Spirit of Christ, he does not belong to Him."*
+The Holy Spirit empowers believers for service, imparts spiritual gifts, and produces the fruit of the Spirit in their lives.
+He leads and guides believers into all truth, "for He will guide you into all the truth" (John 16:13), and illuminates the Word of God, enabling its application.

+#### Key Roles and Attributes of God the Holy Spirit:
+Divine Person: The Holy Spirit is fully God and co-equal with the Father and Son.
+"Now the Lord is the Spirit, and where the Spirit of the Lord is, there is liberty."
+(2 Corinthians 3:17)

+Agent of Creation: He was involved in the creation of the world.
+"The Spirit of God was moving over the surface of the waters."
+(Genesis 1:2)

+Convictor of Sin: The Holy Spirit brings conviction of sin, righteousness, and judgment.
+"And He, when He comes, will convict the world concerning sin and righteousness and judgment."
+(John 16:8)

+Indwelling Presence: He resides in all believers, empowering them to live godly lives.
-   - 1 Corinthians 6:19-20 – *"Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?
-For you have been bought with a price: therefore glorify God in your body."*
+"Do you not know that you are a temple of God and that the Spirit of God dwells in you?"
+(1 Corinthians 3:16)

+Guide to Truth: He leads believers into understanding and applying God's Word.
+"But when He, the Spirit of truth, comes, He will guide you into all the truth."
+(John 16:13)

+Giver of Spiritual Gifts: The Spirit distributes spiritual gifts for the edification of the Church.
+"But one and the same Spirit works all these things, distributing to each one individually just as He wills."
+(1 Corinthians 12:11)

 3. What do you believe about the works of God? - Decrees